-The College of Education and Professional Studies and The Center for Teaching and Learning recognize the need for our future educators and administrators to more closely reflect the demographic of their classrooms.
+The College of Education and Professional Studies recognizes the need for our future educators and administrators to more closely reflect the demographic of their classrooms.

 While 45 percent of the PK-12 students across America are students of color, only 17.5 percent of teachers are people of color (The National Center for Education Statistics, 2012).
 We know this discrepancy needs to change, and Central has developed resources specifically to support under-represented students, including the following programs:

 • CAMP - is the College Assistance Migrant Program.
 It is a special program offered at Central Washington University that provides Financial and Academic Support Services to freshman students from migrant and seasonal farm working backgrounds.

 CAMP is designed to help students succeed as they begin their college careers.
 CAMP students are eligible for a variety of services, which include: financial support, academic assistance, career planning services, and cultural enrichment opportunities.

 • TRIO - is a federally funded program designed to increase the retention and graduation rates for low-income, first generation and students who qualify for disability support.
 The program facilitates for an effective adjustment for qualified students through advising, tutoring and study skills instruction in order to meet their needs and improve their academic, social, and personal success.

 GOAL: Our goal is to ensure students stay in college and graduate by providing academic and personal support for any challenges which may prevent their success.